There are new Hong Kong beers coming out every week. It’s impossible to keep up, but we are somewhat obsessed. Send us deets about the HK beer world.

 LoL opening party (7 October, from 6pm)

 Liquor of Lion has already become quite a natural part of the Staunton Street scene, but we will not begrudge them the opportunity to have an official opening party – especially when they are offering $50 pints from 6pm.
-Revisit some old favourites, like Lion Rock Brewery’s Grandmaestro 一代宗師 IPA, and then try our baby, Ronin’s Hazy Pale Ale (brewed by Smash at the Lion Rock brewery).
+Revisit some old favourites, like Lion Rock Brewery’s Grandmaestro 一代宗師 IPA, and then try our baby, Ronin’s Hazy Pale Ale (brewed by Smash at the Lion Rock brewery, with a recipe developed with us).
 If you miss the party, normal happy hour is from 4–8pm every day.

 25 Staunton Street, SoHo, Central